-Chapter 18: Some Wautogik Women - Part 1
+Chapter 18: Some Wautogig Women - Part 1

 Anthropologist Margaret Mead stated in her findings that Mountain Arapesh women were a strong force, rendering their men folk subservient or passive.
 I cannot make the same assertion as a general rule.
 It is true, though, that there are or were some strong female personalities in Wautogig, even though the village is generally male-dominated.
 Men dominate life in the village, but education is slowly changing this scene.